Expulsion (education): Appeals

-The pupil and his or her parents can appeal to the school governors against the expulsion.
+The pupil and their parents can appeal to the school governors against the expulsion.
 If the appeal fails to reinstate the pupil, a further appeal can be made to an appeals board which sits on the behalf of the local education authority.

 Appeals to the governors

 The parents of an excluded pupil are entitled to appeal against expulsion or an exclusion exceeding five days to a panel of school governors acting as a court.

 The panel, which consists of parents and staff and cannot include the headteacher, is not legally able to exclude a pupil or extend a term of exclusion; but it can convert a permanent exclusion to a fixed term one, reduce the length of a fixed-term exclusion, or cancel an exclusion.

 The appeal must occur no sooner than six days after and no more than 15 days after the exclusion begins.
 The panel considers oral, written, or physical evidence from the school detailing the case for expulsion, and from the parents of the excluded pupil.
-The pupil and his or her parents may argue that the excluded pupil was not responsible for the act for which he or she has been excluded, or that the punishment was disproportionate to the offence.
+The pupil and their parents may argue that the excluded pupil was not responsible for the act for which they have been excluded, or that the punishment was disproportionate to the offence.

 Appeal to the local education authority

-If the appeal to the governors is unsuccessful, an expelled or excluded student and his or her parents may go to an appeals board.
+If the appeal to the governors is unsuccessful, an expelled or excluded student and their parents may go to an appeals board.
 This panel, which is appointed by the local education authority, must be autonomous of the authority, the school, and the parents of the excluded student.

 The majority of the appeals that these panels hear are not against exclusions, but are for the admission of pupils into schools.
 Although the local education authority are in theory obligated to provide education to a pupil under school leaving age Year 11 and below, in practice usually when the pupil is denied access to other schools or the pupil referral unit the local education authority employs techniques such as appointing a single tutor for one lesson a week.

 Legal advice and representation

 There are a number of projects that provide free legal representation to pupils who are appealing against their permanent exclusions from school.
 The institution cited in letters detailing the reasons for permanent exclusions is the Coram Children's Legal Centre.

 There are voluntary groups who provide trainee lawyers to represent parents at both governing body appeals and independent appeal panels.
-The City Matrix Chambers School Exclusions Project is one such project.
+The City School Exclusion Service (CitySES) is one such project.